 They have harnessed the high performance of the Infinity Fabric Interconnect.
 This tech enables communication among the discrete quad-core modules.
 And the approach is quite handy in the processors for Ryzen and Ryzen Threadrippers too.

-The use of infinity fabric enables connection of the GPU core with the entire graphics logic.
+The use of infinity fabric enables the connection of the GPU core with the entire graphics logic.
 These include the PCle controller and the video acceleration blocks.
 Not forgetting, they also include the advanced memory controller and many other aspects.

 It all comes down to the incorporation of everything in the high-speed interface.
 Even more interesting is the clock frequency design.
 This helps prevent any potential effect of high-frequency dynamic scaling from the GPU clock.